Yavapai County Educational Technology Consortium

 Article II - Board of Directors

 SECTION 1.
 General Powers, Number, Tenure and Qualifications.
-The activities of the Consortium shall be managed by a Board of Directors numbering sixteen (16) members with an initial term ending June 30, 2010.
+The activities of the Consortium shall be managed by a Board of Directors numbering eight (8) members.
 The Board of Directors shall institute a staggered lottery system such that reasonable continuity is assured as outlined below:

 Thereafter, the terms of Directors shall be for three (3) years and shall commence on July 1 and terminate on June 30.
 Directors may be elected or appointed to successive terms without limit.